 Steps for Merge excel files in Excel using excel macro:

-First of all, Save the files in one Drive/Folder and link to all practice files used in our example D:\Collate Multiple Files.
+First of all, Now save the files in one Drive/Folder and link to all practice files used in our example D:\Collate Multiple Files.
 It’s necessary to keep all the files in one location to merge excel workbooks into single spreadsheet

 There are lots of files.
 We need to merge the same into a single spreadsheet.
 Make sure the format or the heading of all the files are the same.